Most Popular Reads

 “For the past several years, Gini Dietrich, founder of PR agency Arment Dietrich, has quietly been running one of the most useful PR/Marketing blogs in the industry,” says John Yarbrough, senior PR manager at Bigcommerce.
 “Whether she is dissecting the hot button PR issue of the day, offering practical tips for more building more effective media relationships or simply sharing a list of worthwhile professional development books to consider, Gina’s advice exudes the sort of know-how and sensibility one only acquires after years of experience.”

 These aren’t really blogs, so we couldn’t include them in the list about.
-However, all of these are still really great to follow in terms of marketing content, tips, advice and inspiration.
+However, all of these are still really great to follow in terms of marketing content, tips, strategy, advice and inspiration.

 1. Inc. Writer Geoffrey James